 Kurt is a member of the Association of College & University Housing Officers - International (ACUHO-I), Association of Physical Plant Administrators (APPA), The National Association of College & University Food Services (NACUFS) and the Association for the Advancement of Sustainability in Higher Education (AASHE).

 Christopher M. Knigga, Director of NTID Facilities Services & Sustainability joined RIT in 2010.
 He graduated with an Associate Degree in Architectural Technology from NTID/RIT in 1993.
 Subsequently, he received a bachelor degree from Bowling Green State University in Architectural/Environmental Design and Construction Management.
 Soon afterward, he earned a Master Degree in Management from Walsh College.

 Prior to joining to RIT, he worked as a project manager for several commercial construction companies.
 His goal is to obtain LEED AP, to teach and make sustainable changes at NTID.

-Kevin is a second year Management major in the Saunders College of Business.
+Kevin is a third year Management major in the Saunders College of Business.
 As a recent transfer student to RIT, Kevin has begun working with SEAL, Goodbye Goodbuy!
 And the Student Government Sustainability Committee.
 Kevin also volunteers with the Flower City Pickers, Habitat for Humanity, and Foodlink.